CannedAnchovy/GooglePlayWebCrawler/readme.md

 ## Output
 If the crawler executes successfully, the result will be stored in [keyword]_result.csv.
-There will be three columns in this file, which is app's name, url, and email.
+There will be three columns in this file, which are app's name, url, and email.